Lighten our darkness, we beseech thee, O Lord; and by thy great mercy defend us from all perils and dangers of this night …

 Ours was an ordinary “prep school”, designed to culminate in the Common Entrance exam.
 Passing this was the necessary ticket for entry to a “public school”:

-I discover that Encounter can be downloaded free, in facsimile.§ Praise be!
-But that would be another time-wasting self-indulgence.
+I discover that Encounter can be downloaded free, in facsimile.¶ Praise be!
+But that would be a time-wasting self-indulgence.
 I may have worthier things to do.
 Dreams are another matter, out of my conscious control.